mirzafahad/mirzafahad.github.io/_posts/2013-02-22-wifi-rouge-access-point-part3.md

 sudo ifconfig br0 up
 sudo ifconfig ens33 up
 ~~~

 - **Launch AP:** Make sure the terminal is opened in the directory where the hostapd config file is.
 Then type the following:
 ~~~
 sudo hostapd -d wifi_ap.config
 ~~~
 	`-d` enables verbose output.
 It is very helpful.
 It will show the vital information about your target when they connect to your access point.
 For example, the mac address, if their conenction is successful etc.

 - **Sniff on bridge:** We will start our sniffing on the bridge.
-Not on the wifi interface, not on the ehternet interface.
+Not on the wifi interface, not on the ethernet interface.
 ~~~
 sudo tcpdump -i br0 -w rogue_ap_sniff.pacap
 ~~~
 	If you don't know where the terminal is saving the pcap file, run `pwd` and it will show the current directory.
-Remember you are not going to see anything on the terminal, because the packets are being saved in that pcap file.
+Remember, you are not going to see anything on the terminal, because the packets are being saved in that pcap file.
 To stop the sniffer simply press `Ctrl+C`.

 # 4. Await for Your Target
 Now it is time to wait for your target to conenct to your access point.
 When I connected to my rogue access point this is what showed up in the pcap file: